Pristipomoides multidens: Distribution and habitat

 Pristipomoides multidens has a wide Indo-Pacific distribution.
 It occurs along the eastern African coast in Tanzania, Mozambique and South Africa, in the Red Sea and across the Indian Ocean, excluding the Arabian Sea into the Pacific where its range extends east as far as Samoa, north to Japan and south to Australia.
 It is a deepwater demersal species which is found at depths between 40 and 245 m over hard, rocky and bumpy substrates.

 Biology

 Pristipomoides multidens a sociable species which forms schools where the sea bed is hard, rocky and uneven in the vicinity of steep drop-offs.
 Like other snappers this species is predatory and it feeds on fishes, crustaceans, squids, gastropods and urochordates.
-Some studies have suggested suggest that this species is a serial spawner, while others have suggested that it is a multiple spawner, although also suggest it may be a serial spawner.
-When these fish spawn, the eggs are scattered in open water and females lay between 296,000 and 2,800,000 eggs per annum.
+Some studies have suggested suggest that this species is a serial spawner, while others have suggested that it is a multiple spawner.
+When these fish spawn, the eggs are scattered in open water.
+Each female lays between 296,000 and 2,800,000 eggs per annum.
 It is thought that the pelagic larval stage lasts for 40 days, as in the majority of the Lutjanidae.